 - Cost: $18,000-$22,000

-ZensVans makes a DIY Sprinter van conversion kit that’s absolutely stunning to look at, with its aluminum exoskeleton and bent bamboo panels.
+ZensVanz makes a DIY camper van conversion kit that’s absolutely stunning to look at, with its aluminum exoskeleton and bent bamboo panels.

-These components are installed in your Mercedes Sprinter camper van using factory holes and can be easily removed as needed to convert your van back into a daily driver
+You install these components into your Mercedes Sprinter camper van using factory holes, no additional drilling needed.
+The DIY kit can be easily removed as needed to convert your van back into a daily driver.

-ZensVans van conversion kits come with a kitchen with bamboo cabinetry, upper and bedside cabinets, 3-panel bed system, fold-out gear drying rack, slide out porta potty concealer and an option to add-on bamboo ceiling, door and wall panels.
+The ZenVanz van conversion kit includes a kitchen with solid bamboo cabinetry, upper and bedside cabinets, 3-panel bed system, fold-out gear drying rack, slide-out porta potty concealer and an option to add-on bamboo ceiling, door and wall panels.